All Hell Breaks Loose in Israel’s Prisons After Mass Jailbreak

 Following the calls to action, Palestinian Jerusalemites clashed with police at the Old City’s Damascus Gate on Wednesday, in scenes harking back to the disturbances that led to the battle.
 The radical factions hope to ignite the region in a sustained upraising similar to the first intifada, that erupted after a notorious Palestinian prison break in 1987.

-Concerned that the inmates may have received help from inside the jail, Israeli police are questioning prison guards about The Great Negev Escape.
+Concerned that the inmates may have received help from inside the jail, Israeli police are questioning prison guards about The Great Galilee Escape.
 At least 14 IPS employees were questioned on Wednesday.

 Retired prison service deputy commissioner Makleb Tapash said in an interview with the tabloid Yediot Ahronot that the jailbreak is “a disgraceful incident, the worst that has taken place here in decades.”